Chin-Sun/Chin-sun.github.io/_personal/2021-05-30-starting-new-personal-blog.md

 Just to name a few of my interests...

-* 3D Printing
+* Reading
-* Rubiks Cubes / Puzzle Cubes
+* Handcrafts
-* Motorcycles
+* Shopping
-* Archery
+* Gym
-* Dogs
+* Try amazing-smelling scented candle and perfume
-* Technical home projects...such as Raspberry Pis, electronics, smart home
+* Technical home projects...such as website, electronics, smart home
 * Non-technical home projects like organization

 If any of this sounds interesting to you, then I hope you stick around and check in from time to times.
 I'll share new posts on Twitter and possibly LinkedIn.